Corporate Governance

 Nomination and Remuneration Advisory Committee meeting attendance: 14 of 14 meetings

-Hiroyuki Yamasaki Mr. Hiroyuki Yamasaki was appointed as an independent Audit & Supervisory Board member to contribute from his extensive experience in finance and accounting as a certified public accountant specializing in corporate accounting and his advanced accounting expertise cultivated during his career to ensure appropriate audits and provide applicable advice to the Group.
+Hiroyuki Yamasaki Mr. Hiroyuki Yamasaki was appointed as an independent Audit and Supervisory Board member to contribute from his extensive experience in finance and accounting as a certified public accountant specializing in corporate accounting and his advanced accounting expertise cultivated during his career to ensure appropriate audits and provide applicable advice to the Group.

 Mr. Yamasaki was appointed as an independent officer after being deemed to have no conflict of interest with the Company’s ordinary shareholders.